rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at virtual.threads.playground/in.rcard.virtual.threads.GitHubApp.main(GitHubApp.java:167)
 ```

 Well, the output looks very promising.
 When the first task failed, the second task was stopped (canceled).
 The parent task was not stopped, and a `java.lang.IllegalStateException` exception was thrown when we tried to get the result from the failed computation.
-So, we solved one of the problems of unstructured concurrency, thread leaks, and resource starvation.
+So, **we solved one of the problems of unstructured concurrency, thread leaks, and resource starvation**.
 It's a good step forward.

-However, the thrown exception was not the original one the child computation threw in error.
+However, the thrown exception was not the original one the child computation threw.
 We completely lost the original cause of the error.
 However, we can do better.
 The `StructuredTaskScope.ShutdownOnFailure` scope adds a method to the available ones, `throwIfFailed`.
 As the documentation said, the method throws if any subtasks fail.
 The method throws a `java.util.concurrent.ExecutionException` exception set with the original exception as its cause.
 If no subtask fails, the process usually returns.

 We first change our code to see the new behavior in action: